 Millennials are looking for evidence that companies are committed to safety.
 They want clear evidence that their company has a culture of safety, and want to know what their employer is doing to keep them safe.
 This translates into new methods of communication and engagement building designed to meet these workers where they are.

-- Getting social.
 Social media is second nature to millennials.
 Use the platform to discuss your safety program and engage workers in the conversation.
-Conduct polls, share photos and stories that demonstrate your commitment to safety, encourage participation in a conversation.
+Conduct polls, share photos and stories that demonstrate your commitment to safety, and encourage participation in a conversation.
 Not only do you engage your current employees, but discussing safety on social media can also help attract new employees to your company.

-- Communicate effectively.
-Keep your communication focused, bite-sized, and relevant.
-Consider developing infographic style posters and social posts to help keep safety at the forefront of everyone’s mind and support training.
+Keep your communication focused, bite-sized and relevant.
+Consider developing infographic-style posters and social posts to help keep safety at the forefront of everyone’s mind and support training.
 Be sure to recruit millennial employees to serve on communication committees to gain their perspectives, and ensure that your safety communication efforts hit the right notes.

-- Be clear and transparent about safety policies and protections.
-Your employees will want to know what safety precautions are in place, and how to respond in the event of an emergency.
+Your employees will want to know what safety precautions are in place and how to respond in the event of an emergency.
 Some job candidates may even ask about these issues during the interview.
 Be upfront about your culture of safety and what you do to protect employees in order to attract younger workers.

 The fact that millennials are having conversations about workplace safety and it is such a concern to them is beneficial to all employees.
-While some of older workers, who have been working behind a desk for 25 years might scoff at the notion of “safety training,” in today’s world you simply cannot afford to ignore the risks.
-Use this new energy and commitment to your advantage and develop a culture of safety that works for everyone.
+While some older workers who have been working behind a desk for 25 years might scoff at the notion of “safety training,” in today’s world you simply cannot afford to ignore the risks.
+Use this new energy and commitment to your advantage, stay updated on trends in the field, and develop a culture of safety that works for everyone.